cjekel/tindetheus/README.rst

 predict whether you will like or dislike this face.
 The results are saved in validation.csv.

-First you'll need to get a validation data set.
-I've created a small subset of the `hot or not database <http://vision.cs.utexas.edu/projects/rationales/>`__ for testing purposes.
+First you’ll need to get a validation data set.
+I’ve created a small subset of the `hot or not database <http://vision.cs.utexas.edu/projects/rationales/>`__ for testing purposes.
 You can download the validation.zip